 To make this change fast, you can use Bing Ads Editor.
 You need to set this network preference at the ad group level.
 As a note, you can select all of your ad groups and change this where it says network distribution.

-As a suggestion, I would run this as a test if you are new to this network.
-Run this for a campaign/s that are more generic and receive a lot of traffic.
+I would run this as a test if you are new to this network.
+Run this for a campaign/s that are generic and receive a lot of traffic.
 A good idea is to run it for a branded campaign for your company name.
-If you run the test for a very specific campaign without a lot of traffic, you might not get the data needed to fully give this network a chance to succeed.
+If you run the test for a very specific campaign without a lot of traffic, you might not get the data you need to fully measure the results.

 How do I Pull a Website URL Report in Bing Ads?

-Head over to the Reports tab and look for Website URL (publisher) report on the left side.
-From there, you can change the units of time to anything you would like.
+Head over to the Reports tab and look for Website URL report on the left side.
+You can change the units of time to anything you would like.
 Depending on the size of your business, you should wait until you have a few hundred clicks to get an idea on how things are progressing with this network.
-You need to have enough results to make a true decision, so I usually pull this report once a week.

 One key thing to remember is to include the Networks column in this report so you can see the split in traffic from Bing, AOL, and the search partners.